pixelstorm/coding_guidelines_custom_builds/README.md

 # Best Practices and Coding Standards for custom builds

+Read this document before starting any new builds.
+This document will change and evolve overtime.
+This document requires your contribution.

 1. Develop using php 7.4
 1. Use our [ git flow proceedure ](https://github.com/pixelstorm/git-flow)